DETAILED ACTION

 Claim 13:

-Regarding claim 13, Khalid, Orazio and Eidissen teach the elements of claim 1 as stated.
+Regarding claim 13, Khalid, Eidissen and Martin teach the elements of claim 1 as stated.

-Claim 14 further recites a computer-based method for testing and analyzing computer networks for potential vulnerabilities to cyber-attacks, the method implemented on a vulnerability and compromise detection (“VCD”) computer device including at least one processor in communication with at least one memory device, the method comprising: the operations recited by claim 1. {Khalid [Col. 5, line 27-31] “A testing technique to test and compare malware detection capabilities of network security devices and other cyber-attack security devices.”
-[Col. 4, line 31-40] “The end node 200 may be illustratively embodied as a test console, a unit-under-test (UUT) including a malware detection system (MDS), and/or a remote server as described further herein.
-The end node 200 may include one or more CPUs 212, a memory 220, one or more network interfaces 214, one or more devices 216,…connected by a system interconnect 218.”}
+Claim 14 further recites a computer-based method for testing and analyzing computer networks for potential vulnerabilities to cyber-attacks, the method implemented on a vulnerability and compromise detection (“VCD”) computer device including at least one processor in communication with at least one memory device, the method comprising: the operations recited by claim 1. {Khalid [Col. 5, ll.
+27-31] “A testing technique to test and compare malware detection capabilities of network security devices and other cyber-attack security devices.” [col. 4, ll.
+31-40] “The end node 200 may include one or more CPUs 212, a memory 220, one or more network interfaces 214, one or more devices 216,…connected by a system interconnect 218.”}

 Claim 27: